 In August 2015, Jennifer gave birth, but her baby did not survive.
-As if losing her child was not horrible enough, a prolonged and difficult labour had created a hole in Jennifer’s urinary and rectal canal, causing a constant leak of urine and feces.
-This medical issue is otherwise known as fistula.
+As if losing her child was not horrible enough, a prolonged and difficult labour left Jennifer with an obstetric fistula.

 Jennifer’s family ostracized her, so she went to live with her father.
 She would hardly leave the house, except on Sundays when she would go to church to pray to be healed.

 In October 2016 Jennifer received an answer to her prayers when she had a successful surgery at a World Vision health clinic to repair her fistula.